AI Answer Labdefinitions

 Scenario Examples

-Each card shows how a different persona + factor weighting changes which brands AI recommends.
+Each card shows how a different persona + buyer-journey context shifts a brand's Product Position inside AI answers.

 Persona Scenarios